ayush-programer/tutorials/kernel-doc.md

 ## Dirty ratio

+* `vm.dirty_background_ratio` - percentage of memory that can be filled with dirty pages (system will allow this much cache in RAM without flushing)
+* `vm.dirty_ratio` - absolute maximum of memory that can be filled with dirty pages (system will block until flush occurs)

 ## Real-time group scheduling

 Information on this topic in detail can be found [here](https://www.kernel.org/doc/Documentation/scheduler/sched-rt-group.txt).

-* `sched_rt_period_us` - defines how long one real-time period lasts in microseconds
+* `kernel.sched_rt_period_us` - defines how long one real-time period lasts in microseconds
-* `sched_rt_runtime_us` - defines how much microseconds can a real-time process take from a real-time period defined in the former variable
+* `kernel.sched_rt_runtime_us` - defines how much microseconds can a real-time process take from a real-time period defined in the former variable

 For example, if real-time period is 1000000us (1s) and real-time runtime is 950000us (0.95s), then, if a real-time process takes 0.95s of time in a second, RT throttling will be activated, and lower priority tasks will be allowed to run (taking the remaining 0.05s).